-- i. the duty of the director to avoid possible activities that could create conflicts of interest; - ii. a review or approval process for directors to follow before they engage in certain activity so as to ensure that such activity will not create a conflict of interest; - iii. the duty of the director to disclose in addition to section 59 of the Act, any matter that may result, or has already resulted in a conflict of interest; - iv. the responsibility of the director to abstain from voting as prescribed under section 59 of the Act and on any matter where the director may have conflict of interest; - v. adequate procedures for transactions with related parties to be made on a non-preferential basis; and - vi. the way in which the Board will deal with any non-compliance with the policy.
+- i. the duty of the director to avoid possible activities that could create conflicts of interest; - ii. a review or approval process for directors to follow before they engage in certain activity so as to ensure that such activity will not create a conflict of interest; - iii. the duty of the director to disclose in addition to section 59 of the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930) any matter that may result, or has already resulted in a conflict of interest; - iv. the responsibility of the director to abstain from voting as prescribed under section 59 of Act 930 and on any matter where the director may have conflict of interest; - v. adequate procedures for transactions with related parties to be made on a non-preferential basis; and - vi. the way in which the Board will deal with any non-compliance with the policy.